sheraadams/sheraadams.github.io/README.md

 ### Software Engineering and Design Artifacts
 The artifacts for this project include the zipped folder with the C++ code, Visual Studio solution, and the file dependencies and libraries required to run the project on the Windows operating system in Microsoft Visual Studio 2022.

-  - Reach [out to me via email](mailto:shera.adams@snhu.edu) for a copy of this code.
-  - You can see my enhancements on [YouTube](https://www.youtube.com/watch?v=Ke0fYih92WI) here.
+  - You can find the enhanced app [here](https://github.com/sheraadams/example/blob/main/SWE_Enhanced.zip) here.

 ## Data Structures and Algorithms